 POWER RACK & PINION STEERING

-Of the luxury SUVs that Acura targeted in developing the MDX, the BMW X5 3.0i offered the best steering quality.
+Of the luxury SUVs that Acura targeted in developing the MDX, the BMW X5 offered the best steering quality.
 Acura set out to exceed the BMW's combination of linearity, precise feel and security at high speed by using torque-sensing, power-assist rack-and-pinion steering.

-Acura engineers spent considerable energy studying steering "on-center" feel in an effort to elevate the quality of steering feedback the driver receives.
+Acura engineers spent considerable time studying steering "on-center" feel in an effort to elevate the quality of steering feedback the driver receives.
 Beyond offering the correct steering effort level, the MDX provides subtle transient steering feedback that is an integral part of its subjective handling quality.
 Notable geometry changes include increasing the rake and trail over the previous MDX to provide a stronger steering feel.

 WHEELS AND TIRES